 Positive emotions signal to us that we are aligned with our goals.
 Negative emotions signal to us that we are misaligned with our goals.

-Emotions evolved as adaptations to solve problems posed by survival and reproduction.
+From an evolutionary perspective, emotions evolved as adaptations to solve problems posed by survival and reproduction.
 In other words, emotions motivate behaviours that enhance our ability to survive and reproduce.

 Positive emotions expand our awareness and drive us towards potential opportunities.
 Negative emotions contract our awareness and drive us away from potential threats.

 For example, for our ancient ancestors, the sight of a sabre-toothed-tiger would have triggered the emotion we refer to as “fear” which in turn would have motivated them to instantly stop what they were doing and run away.

 Similarly, eating a bad piece of food triggers the emotion we refer to as “disgust” which in turn immediately forces our throat to constrict to limit the amount of food that enters our stomach and our tongue to stick out to eject and prevent further ingestion of the offending food.

 In short, those of our ancestors whose emotional system was most optimised to the environment of the times were more likely to live long enough to reproduce and pass on their genes.

 The difference between emotions and feelings is that emotions are objective while feelings are subjective.
 Emotions are signals whose purpose is to enhance our survival.
 Feelings are our interpretations of our emotions.

 How Emotions Guide Us

 Your brain is ultimately designed to make you survive.
 Thus it’s constantly creating associations about what leads to pain and what leads to pleasure.
 These associations, generated from past experiences, are then used to predict the future and generate the necessary emotions needed to achieve a specific goal in a given environment.